Diabetes mellitus: Managing blood sugar and improving metabolic health

 One of the most common misconceptions about the development of Type 2 diabetes mellitus is that it is caused by overconsumption of sugar, yet refined carbohydrate intake, dietary saturated fat intake, lifestyle and environmental factors can all lead to or increase the underlying inflammation that leads to diabetes.

-At Melbourne Functional Medicine, our diabetes specialist and natural medicine practitioner, Mark Payne, uses the most up to date information to treat patients with diabetes.
-By understanding the complex mechanisms and underlying factors involved in the cause and progression of the condition, they help patients improve insulin sensitivity and their metabolic health so they can reduce the risks associated with diabetes.
+At Melbourne Functional Medicine, Mark Payne – a functional medicine-trained naturopath with extensive experience in diabetes care – uses the latest evidence to support patients living with diabetes.
+By addressing the complex mechanisms and underlying factors that drive the condition, he helps patients improve insulin sensitivity and strengthen metabolic health, reducing the risks associated with diabetes.

 Diabetes symptoms